one-among-us/data/people/Futajuhuacha/page.en.md

 In the same place, a similar night, she took her own life as Xueli did.

 The rescue in the late night failed to save her life.
-In the early morning of the next day, The girl chasing the milky way left the world at last.
+In the early morning of the next day, The girl chasing the Milky Way left the world at last.

 > Farewell, Huacha.
 Hope you and Xueli can be together well in heaven.
 >